CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ## Formatting

-In general, format new code the same as the existing code.
+In general, format new code in the same way as the existing code.

 * Use four spaces for indentation.
 Do not use tab characters.
 * Do not include trailing whitespace.